 All six Advanced Practice Modules (APMs) are offered in live-streaming format.
 Visit the Learning Center to view upcoming programs.
 At this time, we do not offer Applying Functional Medicine in Clinical Practice (AFMCP) in the live-streaming format.
 AFMCP is a unique learning environment with small group case work led by IFM Faculty and Certified Practitioners.
 The in-person format creates the opportunity for important interactions between attendees and facilitators that is not yet available in an online format.

 It is possible to complete the seven required programs and two testing components within 16 months.
 Most practitioners take between 18 months and two years to complete the program.
-You will have seven years from the date your application is approved to complete the program.
+You will have four years from the date your application is approved to complete the program.

 No. You may apply to IFM’s Certification Program anytime.
 However, if your intent is to become certified, we highly recommend you apply early in the process for the following reasons: